nayeemahmed24/Fraud-Wallet-Forecasting/README.md

 # Fraud Wallet Forecasting

 This project explores **fraudulent wallet detection and forecasting** using Ethereum transaction data.
+Mainly forcasting is our main goal as there is not much work done in this way.
 The dataset structure is based on the [Real-CATS Kaggle dataset](https://www.kaggle.com/datasets/lvd312393/real-cats),
 but we experimented with a **subset of 250 wallets** for development and prototyping.